wmcclinton/HopHacks2017-JohnCon/README.md

 ...
 ```

-in your own Python script or run main.py by:
+Or you can run main.py and watch the magic

+Like this:

 ```
 python main.py